I don’t like submerging myself in icy cold. Correction: I hate it. Yet I take a cold shower every single day.

 - What type of cold shower you’ll take.

-When to Take Cold Showers
+Best Times to Take Cold Showers

 I prefer cold showers in the morning.
 Counterintuitively, people swear by them at night too.